VashuChaudhary/EMart/README.md

 # Amazon-Clone
-Just a clone of Amazon Web app.

-Using only HTML and CSS.
+Built an web platform using HTML and CSS, emphasizing layout fidelity and UI components.